The Croft Student of the Month for October: Cody Bradford

 Thomas R. Pickering Foreign Affairs Fellowship Program

-Croft juniors, seniors and alumni interested in a career with the Foreign Service should considering for a Thomas R. Pickering fellowship.
+Croft juniors, seniors and alumni interested in a career with the Foreign Service should consider a Thomas R. Pickering fellowship.
 Funded by the U.S. Department of State and administered by the Woodrow Wilson National Fellowship Foundation, the Thomas R. Pickering Foreign Affairs Fellowship provides funding to students interested in pursuing a Foreign Service career with the U.S. Department of State.
 While this is an extremely competitive fellowship, all eligible Croft students (U.S. citizens with a GPA of 3.2 or above) are encouraged to apply, especially women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need.

 Boren Awards Scholarships and Fellowships for International Study